Euclid preparation. XCVIII. Cosmology Likelihood for Observables in Euclid (CLOE). 5: Extensions beyond the standard modelling of theoretical probes and systematic effects: main probes

 The spectroscopic observable is the galaxy-galaxy power spectrum, which traces the total matter power spectrum $P_{\rm m}(k,z)$ with a bias and redshift-space distortions~\citep[RSD;][]{Villa:2017yfg}.
-At the linear order, this can be expressed with the Kaiser effect \citep{Kaiser1987},
+At the linear order, this can be expressed with the Kaiser effect \citep{Kaiser1987}:

 where $b^{\rm{spectro}}_{\rm {gal}}(z)$ is the linear galaxy bias.
-This effect scales with the growth rate $f(z)$ and the square of $\mu$, which is the cosine of the angle between the line-of-sight and the wave vector $\textbf{k}$, where $k \equiv |\textbf{k}|$.
-To compute the nonlinear corrections to this, we follow the effective field theory of LSS (EFTofLSS) formalism; see, for example, Euclid Collaboration: Moretti et al.\ (in prep.) or \cite{Carrasco_2012}.
-We then consider the Legendre multipoles of order $\ell$ obtained by integrating over the Legendre polynomials $L_\ell(\mu)$.
+This effect scales with the growth rate $f(z)$ and the square of $\mu$, which is the cosine of the angle between the line-of-sight and the wave vector, $\textbf{k}$, where $k \equiv |\textbf{k}|$.
+To compute the non-linear corrections to this, we followed the effective field theory of LSS (EFTofLSS) formalism \citep[see e.g. Euclid Collaboration: Moretti et al.\ in prep. or][]{Carrasco_2012}.We then considered the Legendre multipoles of order $\ell$ obtained by integrating over the Legendre polynomials $L_\ell(\mu)$.